ACORDS/AeroSTREAM/README.md

 SMC design procedures.
 The simulation study suggests that the proposed control design robustifies optimal LQR with minimal deterioration of optimality.

+Paper: Mobile Robot Motion Planning Based on a Concept of Attractive and Repulsive Forces and Variable Target and Robot Perception Circles (published at the CodIT 2024)
+Absract:
+This paper proposes a mobile robot motion control and planning system for trajectory tracking and obstacle avoidance in a prior unknown robot environment.
+The proposed system has two-level control and planning architecture: the higher is used to generate a path, while the lower provides the control actions that drive the robot.
+The planning level represents a reactive planer which determines on-line way-points during the robot’s movement towards the target and allowing the robot to move autonomously through an environment without colliding with obstacles.
+The main objective of this algorithm is to reduce the number of obstacles that are taken into consideration when determining the intermediate target point (way-points) in the movement towards the target location.
+This proposed algorithm is based on the concept of calculating the intersection of the variable target circle and the robot perception circle (VTPC), as well as attractive and repulsive forces.
+The lower level includes a fuzzy logic controller that drives the robot along generated online trajectory.
+It compares the current position of the mobile robot with the desired position, generating the appropriate linear speeds for the robot’s wheels to reach the target point in the shortest possible time.
+A series of simulations demonstrate its effectiveness in generating and executing the paths in various unknown robot environments.